Back to Whitepapers

 The Institutional Portfolio Risk Agent closes this gap by combining continuous data ingestion, GPU-accelerated AI analysis, and automated compliance monitoring on a single on-premises server.
 Purpose-built for the requirements of regulated financial environments, IPRA delivers four measurable advances over legacy approaches.

-Second, IPRA transforms compliance from a periodic checkpoint into a continuous process.
+• Continuous, embedded compliance: IPRA transforms mandate checks from a periodic checkpoint into a continuous process.
 The Compliance Monitor Agent evaluates every holding against institutional mandates and regulatory rules as new data arrives, maintaining a complete audit trail with source evidence, timestamps, and decision logic.
-Benchmarking confirmed the system can sustain 33 compliance checks per minute across 210 concurrent portfolios while preserving full audit integrity.
+Benchmarking confirmed the system scales to 850 concurrent portfolios, sustaining 109 compliance assessments per minute at peak load while preserving full audit integrity.

-Third, IPRA keeps sensitive data within institutional boundaries.
+• Sovereign, single-server deployment: IPRA keeps sensitive data within institutional boundaries.
 The entire platform, including four large-scale AI models, runs on a single Dell PowerEdge XE9785L server with 8x AMD Instinct MI355X accelerators.
 The 2.3 TB of aggregate GPU memory enables simultaneous deployment of 235-billion parameter reasoning and vision-language models without distributing workloads across multiple servers or relying on external cloud infrastructure.
-This consolidation simplifies physical security, access controls, and regulatory compliance.

-Finally, generational infrastructure testing confirms that the platform is built for growth, not just for today’s workload.
-The MI355X accelerator delivered up to 4.3x higher peak token throughput, maintained sub-100ms per-token latency at 64x more concurrent sessions on compliance workloads, and achieved up to 2.2x better tokens-per-GPU-watt efficiency compared to the previous-generation MI300X.
-Under active IPRA workload, the MI355X sustained up to 1,599 tokens per second of reasoning-model output across 300 to 850 concurrent portfolios, establishing the unit economics for on-premises inference at institutional scale.
-On the compliance-critical 2,048/128 workload, the MI355X processes 3.3x more tokens per second while delivering compliance decisions 4.0x to 4.7x faster at the first-token level.
-Because the current IPRA pipeline already operates near its configured dispatch ceiling, this additional inference capacity translates into a forward-looking capacity reserve.
-Institutions can deploy larger models, increase dispatch rates, or add analytical agents within the same single-server footprint as requirements evolve.
+• Generational headroom with MI355X: Infrastructure testing confirms the platform is built for growth, not just for today's workload.
+At the raw inference level, the MI355X accelerator delivered up to 4.3x higher peak token throughput, maintained approximately 100ms per-token latency at 64x more concurrent sessions on compliance workloads, and achieved up to 2.2x better tokens-per-GPU-watt efficiency compared to the MI300X.
+This additional inference capacity represents forward-looking headroom: institutions can increase dispatch concurrency, deploy larger models, or add analytical agents within the same single-server footprint as requirements evolve.

 The infrastructure economics reinforce the performance story.
-At peak capacity of 850 concurrent portfolios, the Dell PowerEdge XE9785L delivers continuous risk monitoring at $25 to $39 per portfolio per month under typical enterprise cloud commitments, comparable to or below traditional FSI risk platform licensing fees that provide only batch-mode analysis.
+At peak capacity of 850 concurrent portfolios, GPU compute costs alone translate to approximately $25 to $39 per portfolio per month under typical enterprise cloud commitments.
 The MI355X further improves this equation at scale: from 2,048 concurrent requests upward, the accelerator extracts 1.6x to 2.2x more inference work per GPU watt than the MI300X, delivering more AI capacity per rack unit without additional power infrastructure.
-Combined with single-server consolidation that eliminates multi-node networking, cross-server sharding, and duplicated management overhead, the platform provides a clear total cost of ownership advantage for institutions that require sovereign, always-on risk intelligence.

 For IT directors, CTOs, and infrastructure architects evaluating sovereign AI for financial services, the Dell PowerEdge XE9785L with AMD Instinct MI355X accelerators provides a validated, single-server foundation for continuous portfolio risk intelligence, deployable today and architected for tomorrow's workloads.